Maya Gods and Religious Beliefs

 Maya gods, goddesses and deities, along with the religious beliefs attached to them, changed over the course of several millennia.
-This creates much confusion that we’ll try to dissipate in this article.
+This creates much confusion that I will try to dissipate in this article.

 - Maya Cosmos